-When you withdraw from your IRA in Rhode Island, those funds are taxed as regular income at rates ranging from 3.75% to 5.99%.
-If you're over full retirement age, know that the first $20,000 of your retirement income is excluded, but this doesn't apply to IRA distributions.
-Higher withdrawals might push you into a higher tax bracket, increasing your tax liability.
-Additionally, if your income exceeds $557,000, you could face an additional 3% surtax.
-Managing these tax implications is essential for your retirement planning, and there's more to reflect on this topic to optimize your strategy.
+When you take money out of your IRA in Rhode Island, it is considered regular income and taxed at rates between 3.75% and 5.99%.
+If you are past full retirement age, the first $20,000 of your retirement income is not taxed, but this exemption does not apply to IRA distributions.
+Taking out more money could push you into a higher tax bracket, resulting in a greater tax bill.
+Additionally, if your income surpasses $557,000, you may be subject to an extra 3% surtax.
+Understanding and managing these tax implications are crucial for your retirement planning, and there is more to consider on this topic to optimize your strategy.

 Key Takeaways